sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ▶️ Make configurations to change labels

 ▶️ Create API key. and update API key management
+    api key should be separate entity from company api key should have expiration.
+    If API key expired then disable dashboard and all widgets On First email verify create company api key Change widget to use api key.
+    Remove companies from the home page drop down whos api key is missing or expired.

 ▶️ Blink next iqama time

 ▶️ Refresh dashboard if data version logic is not implemented